Leading Economic Index: 10 Forward-Looking Indicators in One Composite

 The Three Recession-Watch Rules

 The Conference Board uses three rules of thumb for translating LEI movements into recession assessments.
 First, the 6-month annualised rate of change is the preferred summary metric.
 Readings below negative 4 percent, sustained for several months, are a recession-watch signal.
 The 6-month change has the advantage of smoothing single-month volatility while preserving timing sensitivity for cyclical inflections.
-The current reading is approximately negative 1.5 percent, an improvement from the negative 4.5 percent low of mid-2024.
+It has improved markedly from its deeply negative 2024 low toward roughly flat in 2026, though it has hovered near zero rather than turning convincingly positive.

 Second, six consecutive months of negative monthly readings is a recession-warning signal.
-The 2024-25 cycle exceeded this threshold by a wide margin, registering 14 consecutive monthly declines before the March 2026 inflection.
+The 2024-25 cycle exceeded this threshold by a wide margin, registering a long run of consecutive monthly declines before the trend eased toward flat in 2026.
 Historically, six consecutive monthly declines have been a reliable recession warning, though the 2024-25 episode is the largest exception to that pattern.

 Third, the diffusion index of components (the percentage of components rising versus falling) below 50 sustained is a confirming signal.
 During recessions, the diffusion index typically falls below 30 (most components contracting).
 During expansions, it typically runs above 60 (most components expanding).
 The 2024-25 cycle saw the diffusion index sustained between 30 and 50, indicating broad but not complete component-level weakness, consistent with the manufacturing-driven character of the cycle.